Euro zone yields edge up before central bankers speak at Jackson Hole

 Deutsche Bank economists don't expect Powell to send strong signals as the data dependence message from the Fed's most recent meeting was clear.

-Data confirmed that Europe's largest economy stagnated in the second quarter compared to the previous three months, while a resilient labour market, strong wage increases and declining inflation should boost private consumption.
+Data confirmed that Germany, Europe's largest economy, stagnated in the second quarter compared to the previous three months, although a resilient labour market, strong wage increases and declining inflation should boost private consumption.

 German business morale deteriorated further in August.